-The best travel credit cards of 2021 | CNN Underscored
+The best travel credit cards of 2022 | CNN Underscored

 What could be better: While the original high cost of the Chase Sapphire Reserve was easy to justify, the annual fee increased from $450 to $550 at the start of 2020, so you really need to be able to use all of the card’s perks for the price to make sense.

 The Lyft bonus category means you’ll earn an impressive 10 points for every dollar you spend on the ride-sharing service, but it won’t be of any use to most people who aren’t currently using Lyft.
-The same goes for the added DoorDash annual credit and free DashPass membership, which are only valuable to folks who order food for delivery and have DoorDash service in their area.
+The same goes for the free DashPass membership, which is only valuable to folks who order food for delivery and have DoorDash service in their area.

 And while the travel and dining bonus categories were market-leading four years ago, there are now other credit cards with similar if not even better earning rates in those categories, such as the Amex Gold, which earns 4 points per dollar on restaurant purchases worldwide.
-Or, if the annual fee increase on the Sapphire Reserve is too much to stomach, consider the cheaper Chase Sapphire Preferred with fewer travel perks but only a $95 annual fee.
+Or, if the annual fee on the Sapphire Reserve is too much to stomach, consider the cheaper Chase Sapphire Preferred with fewer travel perks but only a $95 annual fee.

 Where it beats our benchmark card: Easy-to-use travel credit, travel and dining bonus categories, excellent travel protections, solid airline and hotel partners, and sign-up bonus.